What is an incision?

 - Tape all four sides of the gauze pad.
 (This is the tape that you already cut and set aside in step 2.)

 - Put all trash in the plastic bag, remove your gloves and add them to the trash bag.

-- Seal plastic bag and throw it away.
+- Seal the plastic bag and throw it away.

 - Wash your hands.

 - Wash any soiled laundry separately.
-Ask your doctor if you should add bleach during the wash cycle.
+Ask your provider if you should add bleach during the wash cycle.

 What can I do to reduce the risk of infection?